ehmicky/autoserver/docs/graphql.md

 }
 ```

-To retrieve only one model, use the action `find` followed by the model name
+To retrieve only one model, use the command `find` followed by the model name
 in singular, and specify the model `id`, e.g.:

 ```graphql